Didgerydont/fullstack-milestone/README.md

 ---
 [![Build Status](https://travis-ci.org/Didgerydont/fullstack-milestone.svg?branch=master)](https://travis-ci.org/Didgerydont/fullstack-milestone)

+>>> Disclaimer, Travis CI is having an issue at the moment where my status bar here is showing a fail when the site is actually passing this test.
+Please press on the Travis indicator and it will show the correct result.
+I have no work around for this at the moment.

 ## Tech Used
 In order to get this project to where it is at currently.
 I used the following technologies